Home insurance isn’t a legal requirement – but these policies are definitely worth considering as they could help save you a fortune.

 If you live in a standard brick-built home, the rebuild cost is usually lower than the current market value.
 There are calculators to help you gauge the price.

-Of course, if your home is constructed of non-standard materials, is a listed building, or has special features, then it’s likely to cost more to rebuild.
+If your home is constructed of non-standard materials such as having a thatched roof, is a listed building, or if it has special features, then it’s likely to cost more to rebuild.
 This may be even more than its market value.

 In any of those scenarios, you need to ask a chartered surveyor to carry out a professional assessment on your property.
 You can find one at the Royal Institution of Chartered Surveyors.